PA Online Casino and Gambling

-Is Online Gambling Legal in Pennsylvania?
+Is Online gambling legal in PA?

-With the legalising of online gambling through the H 271 bill, means that online poker rooms and other skill-based games have seen a surge in popularity.
+With the legalising of online gambling through the H 271 bill, online poker rooms and other skill-based games have seen a surge in popularity.
 However, the player pool is quite narrow with Pennsylvania not having entered the interstate player pool agreement.
-Nonetheless, with the gambling bill passed and allowing online poker to take place, we are expected to see some large state-wide poker tournaments with massive prize pools in the future.
+Nonetheless, with the gambling bill passed allowing online poker to take place, we are expected to see some large state-wide poker tournaments with massive prize pools in the future.

 Players who wish to enter an online casino or a land-based casino need to be at a minimum of 21 years of age if they wish to participate in gambling activities.
 The same rule goes for online poker rooms, where the player needs to be at least 21 years old.